ncou/php-login-advanced/README.md

 ## License

 Licensed under [MIT](http://www.opensource.org/licenses/mit-license.php).
-You can use this script for free for any private or commercial projects.
+You can use this script for free fodr any private or commercial projects.

 ## Contribute